AakankshaBaid/causal-inference-campaign-incrementality-v1/campaign-incrementality github/README.md

 *Simulated figures.*

-- **Reversed the verdict.** A +7.9% participant lift reads as a win; total incrementality of +3.2% against a 3.9% break-even shows it lost money. **$19.3M of the apparent gain was business moved between our own hotels.**
+- **Reversed the verdict.** A +7.9% participant lift reads as a win; total incrementality of +3.2% against a 3.9% break-even shows it lost money. **$19.3M of the apparent gain was business moved between properties already on our platform.**
-- **Sized $13.5M of wasted discount** — 91% went to customers already buying.
+- **Sized $13.5M of wasted discount** — 91% went to already-converting demand from customers.
 - **Recovered 3 points of understated performance** by correcting for last year's campaign.
 - **Established where measurement can be trusted**, so readouts now carry a confidence rating instead of an unqualified number.
-- **Cut false "it worked" conclusions from 42% to 8%** by requiring results to be both statistically sound and commercially meaningful.
+- **Cut false "campaign worked" conclusions from 42% to 8%** by requiring results to be both statistically significant and commercially above break-even.

 ---

 ## Business Recommendations

-1. **Change who gets the deal, not how big it is.** Cutting self-cannibalisation by a quarter makes this campaign profitable.
+1. **Narrow eligibility rather than deepening discounts.** Cutting self-cannibalisation by a quarter makes this campaign profitable.
-2. **Never report the participating-hotel number alone.** The gap was 4.7 points — the difference between a win and a loss.
+2. **Report total incrementality, never the participant lift alone.** The gap was 4.7 points — the difference between a win and a loss.
-3. **Check break-even before committing spend.** This campaign needed 3.9% and delivered 3.2%; the cost structure made that knowable in advance.
+3. **Screen campaigns against break-even lift before committing spend.** This campaign needed 3.9% and delivered 3.2%; the cost structure made that knowable in advance.
 4. **Hold back a sample of competitive sets from the next campaign.** The single highest-value change available, and it's a campaign-planning decision, not an analytics one.
 5. **Treat peak-season results as directional.** Report the confidence rating alongside the number.
 6. **Require results to be significant *and* commercially meaningful.** A measurable 0.1% lift is not a business result.